 Innovation teams evaluating AI automation opportunities for their organisations.

-Filmmaker turned AI educator who builds working agent systems, not theoretical frameworks.
-Rupert's deliberately anti-hype approach cuts through the noise to deliver practical, honest knowledge about what agents can and can't do today.
-His courses have reached 1000s of students worldwide, earning a consistent 4.9 rating.
+Filmmaker turned AI educator with years of experience teaching AI and creating AI courses enjoyed by thousands of students.
+Rupert builds working agent systems, not theoretical frameworks — his deliberately anti-hype approach cuts through the noise to deliver practical, honest knowledge about what agents can and can't do today.

 No. The course is designed for technically curious people who may not be developers.
-Many of the tools and platforms covered use visual interfaces.
-Where code appears, it's explained step-by-step.
+Many of the tools and platforms covered — Zapier, Make, n8n — use visual interfaces.
+Where code does appear, it’s explained step by step.
 Developers will find the structured approach valuable, but coding is not a prerequisite.

-You should be comfortable using AI chatbots and understand basic concepts like prompting, tokens and context windows.
-If you've completed a fundamentals AI course or have been using ChatGPT or Claude regularly for a few months, you're ready for this course.
+You should be comfortable using AI chatbots like ChatGPT or Claude, and have a basic grasp of concepts like prompting, tokens, and context windows.
+If you’ve been using AI regularly for a few months, or you’ve completed a fundamentals-level AI course, you’re ready.
+You don’t need any background in automation or programming.

 The opposite.
 This course is deliberately anti-hype.
-It teaches you what agents actually can and can't do today, when simpler solutions are better than agents, and how to evaluate agent claims critically.
-If you want honest, grounded knowledge rather than breathless predictions, this is the right course.
+It teaches you what agents actually can and can’t do today, when simpler automation is the better choice, and how to evaluate the many overblown claims in this space.
+If you want honest, grounded knowledge rather than breathless predictions about autonomous AI, this is the right course.

-Yes.
-Module 3 walks you through building your first agent, and Module 9 contains four complete build-along projects: a research agent, content pipeline, customer service system and data analyst.
-These are real, working systems you can adapt for your own needs.
+You’ll build real, working systems.
+Module 3 walks you through your first agent, and Module 9 contains four complete build-along projects: a research agent, a content pipeline, a customer service system, and a data analyst.
+These are functional systems you can adapt for your own needs, not toy demos.

-The course covers the full automation stack: Zapier, Make, n8n, and custom solutions.
-For agents, it uses multiple platforms and frameworks.
-The focus is on understanding patterns rather than any single tool, so your knowledge stays relevant as the landscape evolves.
+The course covers the full automation stack: Zapier, Make, and n8n for workflow automation, plus multiple agent frameworks for building AI agents.
+Rather than going deep on one platform, the focus is on understanding patterns and architectures that transfer across tools — so your knowledge stays relevant as the landscape shifts.

 Build AI systems that actually work.
 Enter your email to get started.